-Below is a short description of the key components of the armies of Outremer in the 12th Century.
+Below I take a closer look at the the component parts of the armies of Jerusalem in 12th Century.

 Barons and Knights

-The knights owed by each fief to the crown would not, however, have been the total extent of fighting power that a baron brought to the battlefield.
-Barons would have been supported by younger brothers and adult sons, if they had them, and by “household knights,” i.e. men without land holdings of their own who were served the baron (were “retained”) in exchange for an annual salary (that would include payments in-kind such as meals, cloaks, and in some cases horses).
+However, the fighting power that a baron brought to the battlefield generally exceeded the minimum set by feudal obligations.
+Barons would have been supported by younger brothers and adult sons, if they had them, and by “household knights,” i.e. men without land holdings of their own who served the baron (i.e. were “retained”) in exchange for an annual salary (that would include payments in-kind such as meals, cloaks, and in some cases horses).
 Peter Edbury’s analysis of the John d’Ibelin’s catalogue suggests that the ratio of “retained” knights to “vassals” (knights who owed their service by right of holding land from the lord) ranged anywhere from 1:2 to 3:2, making it clear that the knights fielded in the feudal army due to feudal obligation made up maybe no more than half of the total host!

 So far, all is as it would have been in the West, including the large number of “household” or mercenary knights.
 However, the Kingdom of Jerusalem was unique in that activities and income sources not usually associated with feudal service were also often subject to military service obligations.
 Thus, for example, Baldwin d’Ibelin owed four knights service to the crown in exchange for the right to rent out grazing land to the Bedouins.
 More common, income from customs duties, tariffs and other royal sources of income could be “enfeoffed” on a nobleman/knight in exchange for feudal service.
 In the prosperous coastal towns of Outremer, there were many such “money-fiefs” with a military obligation.